kpfaulkner/collablite/README.md

 It is inspired by the Figma post on their multiplayer technology.
 It is not a CRDT implementation, but it does use a similar approach to allow multiple clients to share data without conflict.

+This is cross platform and can be built for Windows, Mac and Linux.

 ## How does it work?

 There are a number of key features/conditions that this service provides: